 |On the panga Dos Hermanos|

-Offshore (average) surface water temperature - Includes from the 5-6 mile mark at the 100 fathom line, then to the 1,000 fathom line being at 32 miles: 85°.
+Offshore (average) surface water temperature-Includes from the 5 to 6 mile mark at the 100 fathom line, then to the 1,000 fathom line being about 32 miles: 90°

 Inshore (average) surface temperature.
 From the beach to about 5 miles: About 85° From about the river at Valentine and south, and from Ixtapa north, the inshore is about 90°

 (Director of the Roosterfish Foundation, IGFA Representative)